Congratulations — you’ve decided you wanna be a penny stock trader. Now for the big question: how to find penny stocks to trade?

 Examples of High-Potential Penny Stocks

-Enough theory … let’s look at some real-world examples to help you learn how to find penny stocks.
+Enough theory … Let’s look at some real-world examples to help you learn how to find penny stocks.

-Delving too deeply into a stock is beyond the scope of this post, but here are some examples of penny stocks that show some interesting price behavior:
+Here are some examples of penny stocks that show some interesting price behavior…

-What to Do After You Find Top Penny Stocks With a Stock Screener
+What to Do After You Find Top Penny Stocks To Trade

-You also need to make the trades, manage your risk, determine your exits, and manage your trader psychology.
+You also need to make the trades, manage your risk, determine your exits, and manage your trading psychology.

 Stick to Your Trading Plan

-Bottom line: Your trading plan is everything.
-It should be developed before you risk a single cent in the market.
+Your trading plan is everything.
+You should develop it before you risk a single cent in the market.

 Create Stock Watchlists